pkp/pkp-docs/admin-guide/3.3/en/securing-your-system.md

 A secure deployment of PKP software can be best achieved by using the following recommendations, which are described in docs/README in every download of the software:

-* Dedicate a database to OJS, OMP, and OCS; use unique credentials to access it.
+* Dedicate a database to OJS, OMP, and OPS; use unique credentials to access it.
 Configure this database to perform automated backups on a regular basis.
 Perform a manual backup when upgrading or performing maintenance.
 If you do not have access to your database contact your system administrator and ensure that database backups are taking place for your OJS.
 * Configure the software (`config.inc.php`) to use SHA1 hashing rather than MD5.
 * Enable captcha or recaptcha in your `config.inc.php` file, and test that they are working.
 This will prevent most spam user registrations.
 * Configure the software (`config.inc.php`) to use `force_login_ssl` so that authenticated users communicate with the server via HTTPS.
 (You will also have to properly create and configure an SSL certificate to do this properly.)
-* Install the software so that the files directory is NOT a subdirectory of the OJS, OMP, or OCS installation and cannot be accessed directly via the web server.
+* Install the software so that the files directory is NOT a subdirectory of the OJS, OMP, or OPS installation and cannot be accessed directly via the web server.
 * Restrict file permissions as much as possible.
 * Deploy and test a proper backup mechanism.
 The backup mechanism should back up the database, the system files, and the file storage area (the `files_dir` parameter in `config.inc.php`).
 Ideally, you should make both on-site and off-site backups.
 * Ensure that your web server environment is regularly updated, in particular with any and all security patches.

 If these steps are followed, you will substantially reduce the risk of falling prey to common hacking techniques.
-If already running OJS, OMP, or OCS, we strongly urge you to review your existing configurations and ensure these steps have been followed.
+If already running OJS, OMP, or OPS, we strongly urge you to review your existing configurations and ensure these steps have been followed.

 ### Secure File Management